bovigo/callmap/README.md

 called.

 1. Interfaces<br/>
-    Default return value is always `null`, except the `@return` type hint in the doc comment specifies the short class name or the fully qualified class name of the interface itself or any other interface it extends.
+    Default return value is always `null`, except the return type declaration specifies the interface itself, or the `@return` type hint in the doc comment specifies the short class name or the fully qualified class name of the interface itself or any other interface it extends.
 In that case the default return value will be the instance itself.

 2. Traits<br/>